Parenting Schedules: How to Pick a Routine for Your Family

 The regularity of these schedules is a bonus here, as well as the long stretches of time where no transitions occur.
 This could make it easier for a parent to continually attend music lessons, sports practice, and other events with their child every week.

 Not every family divides parenting time evenly.
-In this situation, the home of the custodial parent will be where the children live most of the time, while the other parent spends time with them during mid-day visitations or for short overnights.
+In this situation, the home of the custodial parent (or residential parent) will be where the children live most of the time, while the other parent spends time with them during mid-day visitations or for short overnights.

 Some popular parenting schedules for non-50/50 rotations include alternating weekends where the children will spend every other weekend with their other parent, returning to their primary home on Sunday.